LastAncientOne/Home_Improvement_Retail_Investment/README.md

 ### NVR, Inc (NVR)
 #### Income Statement
-•	NVR, Inc. seems to have a positive income statement over the past 5 years.
-It has increased in Net Income from previous years.
+• NVR, Inc. appears to have a positive income statement over the past 5 years, with an increase in net income compared to previous years.
-•	NVR doesn’t seem to have acquired or have any smaller business or own any smaller business because it doesn’t show any minority interest in their income statement.
+• It seems that NVR has not acquired or does not own any smaller businesses, as there is no minority interest shown in their income statement.statement.
 #### Balance Sheet
-•	The Liabilities to Asset Ratio seems to be stable.
-NVR doesn’t seem to be using liabilities much to fund their assets (About close to using half of its liabilities to fund their assets).
+• The Liabilities to Asset Ratio appears to be stable.
+NVR doesn't seem to heavily rely on liabilities to fund their assets, as they use approximately half of their liabilities for this purpose.
-•	The Liabilities to Equity ratio is stable as well.
-However, their liabilities are almost equivalent to the debt but not a lot.
-It not at 100% but just about more than 50% reliance on debt.
+• The Liabilities to Equity ratio is also stable.
+However, their liabilities are almost equivalent to their debt, but not excessively so.
+They rely on debt for a little over 50% of their funding.
 #### Cash Flow
-•	NVR, Inc seems to have an increased amount of cash flow over the past 5 years.
-However, except for 2021.
-This could be a factor of repurchasing back its own equity or repurchasing back NVR, Inc Shares of stock.
+• NVR, Inc. has shown an increased amount of cash flow over the past 5 years, except for 2021.
+This could be due to factors such as repurchasing its own equity or repurchasing NVR, Inc. shares of stock.

 # Prerequistes